MadeByMike/madebymike/site/content/writing/how-do-I-css.md

----
++++
-date: 2015-06-15T00:00:00Z
+date = 2015-06-15T00:00:00Z
-title: How do I CSS?
+title = "How do I CSS?"
-update: This article is a little dated now.
-Whilst some of my processes may have changed, I think the overall message of not attempting to write and maintain a unique set of guidelines and methodologies, but articulating how you apply existing guidelines is still a good idea for front-end teams.
+update = "This article is a little dated now.
+Whilst some of my processes may have changed, I think the overall message of not attempting to write and maintain a unique set of guidelines and methodologies, but articulating how you apply existing guidelines is still a good idea for front-end teams." description = "Details of my CSS workflow and frontend development processes in 2015."

----
++++

 When starting a new project with new developers one of the first things I want to do is get on the same page in terms of how we structure and manage CSS.